 And this causes me to contemplate, to imagine, to wonder.

 It was Sabbath for the Jews, so they’d be at the temple.
-Typically, this is where Jesus would have been found.
-Talking to the priests and leaders.
-Maybe even turning over some tables, expressing a bit of righteous anger.
+Typically, this is where Jesus would have been found, talking to the priests and leaders.
+Maybe he’d even be turning over some tables, expressing a bit of righteous anger.
 Remember?

 But not this Saturday.

 Instead, he was in a tomb.
 Not only silent, but silenced by death.
 No breath, no blood, no life.

 Where might His followers have been?
 In hiding?
 Fearing for their lives, too?
 Trying to figure out what to do next?

 How might they have been feeling?
 Scared?
 Confused?
 Grief-stricken?
 Disillusioned?